 Due to the hotel’s age and role in the Revolutionary War, the Inn has been rumored to have several resident ghosts.

-Many wounded patriot soldiers were taken here when it served as a hospital during the war.
+Many wounded patriot soldiers were taken here when the inn served as a hospital during the war.

 The most famous and sought-out spooky guestroom is 24, once the operating room of Dr. James Minot, who had a practice in the inn during the Revolutionary War.

-Many guests who’ve spent the night in the infamously haunted room have reported strange activity.
+Many guests who have spent the night in the infamously haunted room have reported strange activity.

 Admiral Fell Inn (1770) Baltimore, Maryland